-As we move closer towards the end of 2020 and into 2021, the interest in AI audit software isn’t slowing down.
+As we move through 2021 and into 2022, the interest in AI audit software isn’t slowing down.
 Below, we’ve identified five key trends that we believe will continue to propel the accounting and auditing industry forward in adopting AI audit software.

 5 audit software trends to keep an eye on:

 Accountants and auditors are under a lot of pressure to identify risks and turn reports over in the least amount of time.